 The LCS framework has seven levels of competency covering the spectrum of CI knowledge.
-A consultant can initially become accredited to any number of levels; and easily change levels at any point during its accreditation.
+Aconsultant can initially become accredited to any number of levels; and easily change levels at any point during its accreditation.

-The LCS takes an outcomes approach: the focus is on training delivering the right outcomes for learners and less concern with the precise means to achieve the outcomes.
+The LCS takes an outcomes approach: the focus is on training delivering the right knowledge and practice outcomes for learners, with less concern on the precise means to achieve the outcomes.